talk2viren/umermansoor.github.io/_posts/2017-07-28-ai-is-not-magic-how-neural-networks-learn.md

 <!--more-->

-To identify hot dogs, we choose to build a neural network and train it over 1,000 images of hot dogs of different varities and various settings, New York vs Chicago, with and without relish, half eaten and so on.
-We also train the neural network over 5,000 images of various non hotdog objects like shoes, hamburgers, burrito, human legs to name a few.
-Our goal is to train the neural network tell "hotdog" apart from "not hotdog" when it's given an image it has never seen before.
+To identify hot dogs, let's build a neural network and **train** it with 1,000 images of hot dogs of different varieties and backgrounds.
+New York vs Chicago, with and without relish, half eaten on a beach chair, etc. We'll also train the neural network over 5,000 images of various non hotdog objects like shoes, hamburgers, burrito, human legs to name a few.
+Our goal is to train the neural network to tell "hotdog" apart from "not hotdog" when it's given an image it has never seen before.

-Imagine our neural network consists of few layers of neurons.
+Imagine the neural network we cook up consists of few layers of neurons.
 The actual number doesn't matter.

 ![neural_network]({{ site.url }}/img/blogs/neural_network.svg.png)

-The neurons have weights and biases, which allow a neuron to change it's output for the same input values.
-The **goal is to find the best set of weights and biases** over our training data.
+The individual neurons have *weights* and *biases*.
+These allow neurons to **change their output** for the same input values.
+This is arguably the **most important feature** of an artificial neuron and is the key to its *learning*.
+If you are familiar with logic gates like NAND, NOT, you'd know that logic gates always produce the same output for same inputs.
+Unlike logic gates, artificial neurons can change their outputs for the same inputs because of weights and biases.

+To train our neural network to identify hot dogs, our goal is to find the **best combination of weights and biases** over our training data.
 What constitutes the best set of weight and biases?
-The one which gives the **minimum error**.
+The one which gives the **least error** on our training set of images.
 To make sense of it all, let's define a an error function of weights and biases.
 Let's give it a fancy name: the cost function.

 > Cost Function (weights,biases) = # of images incorrectly identified / Total # of images